-A narcissistic persons life is simply all about winning and win at all costs to others.
+A narcissistic person’s life is simply all about winning and winning at all costs to others.
 They don’t care for others.
 Narcissists will do their best to control and dominate or stomp out anyone who gets in their way or threatens their existence or false reality.
-Narcissists exploit, demean and hurt their parents, partners, children, friends, anyone who gets in their way.
+Narcissists exploit, demean and hurt their parents, partners, children, friends, and anyone who gets in their way.

 If you’ve been entangled with a narcissist in your life, whoever that narcissist was, if you were close at one point, you’d know, especially if it was your parents or a partner, you’re left a shell of your former self, with loss of self-worth, self-trust, self-respect, self-love and left full of anxiety, fears, self-doubt and so many more.

 Narcissistic people do this to others over a prolonged period, slowly and subtly.
 How do they do this to us?

 1. Gaslighting is an insidious form of emotional abuse, a tactic the narcissist uses to get the target to lose their exact version of reality, phrases such as, “That didn’t happen.”
 “You imagine things.”
 “You’re crazy.”
 And many more.

 These phrases disable your self-trust and ability to trust in others, and it slowly distorts your reality, events that did or did not happen and who you indeed are.
 With prolonged gaslighting abuse, victims often are left with inner conflict and can potentially end up gaslighting themselves.

 Write things down, keep notes of everything you need to until you can see what the narcissist does to you, then observe their behaviour don’t absorb.
 Don’t look to the narcissist for any reality checks, answers or closure.
 Use either online support groups or trusted friends.